Ensibuuko/interview-assesment-mid-level-laravel-developer-2025/Instructions.md

 ## 📋 Overview

-This project is a take-home coding challenge for a mid-level Laravel engineering role at a fintech company.
+This project is a take-home coding challenge for a mid-level Laravel engineering role at a Ensibuuko.
 The goal is to build a simplified **Micro-Investment Platform** with a RESTful API, where users can invest in predefined plans with specific return rates and lock periods.

 ---